 1. Reduce all expenses

 Well, the first step here’s to reduce your expenses by all costs.
-I’ll mention some of these earlier and the solutions to them i.e the cost of transportation, the cost of renting a shop, the cost of buying yams.
+I will mention some of these earlier and the solutions to them i.e the cost of transportation, the cost of renting a shop, the cost of buying yams.
 You need to find a way to reduce all these expenses by all costs and start looking for ways to increase your profits.

 2. Buy Yams Before Festive Periods